-If you’re new to the premium coffee world or want to become a coffee enthusiast, you’ll quickly learn one of the most important aspects of coffee drinking: fresh-ground coffee.
-Any true coffee fanatic will have a coffee grinder or food processor to grind up coffee beans and brew right away.
+If you’re new to the premium coffee world or want to become a coffee enthusiast, you will quickly learn one of the most important aspects of coffee drinking: fresh-ground coffee.
+Any true coffee fanatic will have a coffee grinder or food processor to grind up coffee beans and brew them right away.
 Fresh-ground coffee simply tastes better, which is why many prefer to buy whole beans and grind them up at home.
-If you’re looking to buy a coffee grinder, it’s best to familiarize yourself with each type.
+If you’re looking to buy a coffee grinder, it is best to familiarize yourself with each type.
 Here are 4 types of coffee grinders currently available on the market:

 The 4 Types of Coffee Grinders